McCartney Kessler: 2024: Major & WTA Tour debuts, first title

-2025: Top 30 & two WTA 1000 singles 4th rounds, maiden doubles title
+2025: Top 30, WTA 1000 singles 4th rounds and doubles title

 Kessler started her season at the Brisbane International, where she defeated Magda Linette, before losing to 15th seed Yulia Putintseva in the second round.

 The following week, she reached the final at the Hobart International with wins over seventh seed Rebecca Šramková, María Lourdes Carlé top seed Dayana Yastremska and sixth seed Elina Avanesyan.
 In the championship match, Kessler defeated second seed Elise Mertens in three sets to secure her second career title.
 As a result, she reached the top 50 at world No. 47 in the WTA singles rankings on 13 January.

 In February, at the Dubai Open, Kessler defeated Amanda Anisimova in the first round and then overcame world No. 3, Coco Gauff, to record her first win against a top-5 ranked player.
 She lost in the third round to Karolína Muchová in a match which went to a deciding set tiebreak.

 Kessler reached the final at the ATX Open and despite losing to top seed Jessica Pegula, she returned to the top 50, at world No. 48.
 Alongside Zhang Shuai, she was also runner-up in the doubles at the same tournament, losing the championship match to Anna Blinkova and Yuan Yue.

 In June at the Nottingham Open, Kessler defeated top seed Beatriz Haddad Maia, Zhu Lin, two-time defending champion Katie Boulter and Rebecca Šramková to make it through to the final.
-She also won the championship match against Yastremska, in straight sets, to claim her third career title.
-As a result, she reached the top 30 on 30 June 2025.
+She also won the championship match against Dayana Yastremska, in straight sets, to claim her third WTA Tour title, and first on grass courts.
+As a result, she broke into the top 30 for the first time on 30 June 2025.

-Ranked No. 32 at the Canadian Open, she reached a WTA 1000 fourth round for the first time in her career upsetting world No. 5 and fourth seed, Mirra Andreeva, en route, her second top 5 win.
-At the same tournament, she lifted her first doubles title and first at the WTA 1000 level with Coco Gauff, defeating world doubles No. 1, Taylor Townsend and Zhang Shuai.
+Seeded 28th at the Canadian Open, she reached a WTA 1000 fourth round for the first time defeating world No. 5 and fourth seed, Mirra Andreeva, en route, her second top 5 win.
+Her run was ended by 24th seed Marta Kostyuk.
+At the same tournament, Kessler lifted her first doubles title and first at the WTA 1000 level with Coco Gauff, defeating world doubles No. 1, Taylor Townsend and Zhang Shuai in the final.